Biden calls Putin 'a butcher' after meeting with refugees in Poland - KTVZ

 By Kyle Blaine

-President Joe Biden on Saturday called Russian President Vladimir Putin a “butcher” after visiting with refugees in Warsaw, Poland.
+President Joe Biden on Saturday called Russian President Vladimir Putin a “butcher” after visiting with refugees in Warsaw, Poland, in an intense criticism of the Russian leader’s actions in Ukraine that have seen millions of refugees flee to neighboring countries.

-During the visit, Biden was asked by reporters what seeing the refugees made him think of as he deals with Putin every day.
+During the visit, Biden was asked by reporters what seeing the Ukrainian refugees at Stadion Narodowy made him think of as he deals with Putin every day.

 Biden responded: “He’s a butcher.”

+More than 3.5 million refugees have now fled Ukraine, according to data from the United Nations refugee agency released on Tuesday.
+A vast majority of those refugees have fled to Ukraine’s western neighbors across Europe.

+Poland, which borders Ukraine to the west, has registered more than 2 million Ukrainian refugees crossing into the country, though not all refugees who have entered Poland remain there.

-During the brief question-and-answer session at Stadion Narodowy, Biden recounted how he had been to places like this in his life but said he is always surprised by “the depth and strength of the human spirit.”
+During the brief question-and-answer session, Biden recounted how he had been to places like this in his life but said he is always surprised by “the depth and strength of the human spirit.”

 “It’s incredible, it’s incredible.
 See all those little children.
 Just want to hug, just want to say thanks.
 I mean, it’s, just makes you so damn proud,” he said.